TopHatCroat/chatgpt-node-starter/README.md

-# backend
+# Chat GPT Node Starter

-This project was created using create-payload-app using the blog template.
+This project is intended to help you start building a OpenAI powered chatbot using Node.js.

 ## 📃 Scripts Overview